 If you have these experiences, it doesn’t automatically mean you have psychosis.
-They may be the result of other mental health challenges, a medical problem, a temporary reaction to stress or something else.
+They may be the result of other mental health challenges, a physical health problem, a temporary reaction to stress or something else.
 This is why it is important to get them checked out.

 Some people may also experience symptoms of psychosis as a result of cannabis use.
 For most people, these symptoms will usually begin to go away as the cannabis wears off.
 The symptoms will usually not return unless cannabis is used again.

 A very few people with a family history of serious and persistent mental illness or other factors in their life, may develop a longer lasting psychosis.
-An even smaller number of people who experience a longer psychosis may receive a diagnosis of schizophrenia.
-If you have a family member with psychosis or schizophrenia and especially if you also develop a temporary psychosis when using cannabis, then you are at very high risk and need to address your use.
+An even smaller number of people who experience a longer psychosis may receive a diagnosis of a schizophrenia spectrum disorder.
+If you have a family member with psychosis or a schizophrenia spectrum disorder and especially if you also develop a temporary psychosis when using cannabis, then you are at very high risk and need to address your use.